 \textbf{How does one-layer global attention perform compared to multi-layer attentions of Eqn.~\ref{eqn-attn-update}?} Fig.~\ref{fig:layer_ours} presents the testing performance and training time per epoch of SGFormer when the layer number of global attention increases from one to more.
 We found that using more layers does not contribute to considerable performance boost and instead leads to performance drop on the heterophilic graph \texttt{actor}.
 Even worse, multi-layer attention requires more training time costs.
 Notably, using one-layer attention of SGFormer can consistently yield highly competitive performance as the multi-layer attention.
 These results verify the effectiveness of our one-layer attention that has desirable expressivity and superior efficiency.
 In Sec.~\ref{sec-analysis} we will shed more insights into why the one-layer all-pair attention is an expressive model.

-\textbf{How does one-layer (global) attention of other models perform compared to the multi-layer counterparts?} Fig.~\ref{fig:layer_others} presents the performance of NodeFormer, ANS-GT, SGFormer w/o self-loop (removing the self-loop propagation in Eqn.~\ref{eqn-attn-update}) and SGFormer w/ Softmax (replacing our attention by the Softmax attention), w.r.t. different numbers of attention layers in respective models.
+\textbf{How does one-layer global attention of other models perform compared to the multi-layer counterparts?} Fig.~\ref{fig:layer_others} presents the performance of NodeFormer, SGFormer w/o self-loop (removing the self-loop propagation in Eqn.~\ref{eqn-attn-update}) and SGFormer w/ Softmax (replacing our attention by the Softmax attention), w.r.t. different numbers of attention layers in respective models.
 We found that using one-layer attention for these models can yield decent results in quite a few cases, which suggests that for other implementations of global attention, using a single-layer model also has potential for competitive performance.
-In some cases, for instance, ANS-GT suffers performance drop on \texttt{cora} using one layer.
-The reason is that ANS-GT does not utilize global all-pair attention, and decreasing the layer number would degrade the model's expressivity.
-NodeFormer also produces unsatisfactory results on \texttt{ogbn-proteins} with one layer.
+In some cases, for instance, NodeFormer produces unsatisfactory results on \texttt{ogbn-proteins} with one layer.
 This is possibly because NodeFormer couples the global attention and local propagation in each layer, and using the one-layer model could sacrifice the efficacy of the latter.
 On top of all of these, we can see that it can be a promising future direction for exploring effective shallow attention models that can work consistently and stably well.
 We also found when using deeper model depth, SGFormer w/o self-loop exhibits clear performance degradation and much worse than the results in Fig.~\ref{fig:layer_ours}, which suggests that the self-loop propagation in Eqn.~\ref{eqn-attn-update} can help to maintain the competitiveness of SGFormer with multi-layer attentions.